Special guardianship order

 What is Special Guardianship?

-A Special Guardianship Order (SGO) is a legal arrangement that gives an individual parental responsibility for a child or young person, allowing them to live with the guardian on a long-term basis.
+A Special Guardianship Order (SGO) is a legal arrangement that gives an individual parental responsibility for a child or young person, allowing them to live with the Special Guardian (SG) on a long-term basis.

-The Special Guardianship Order in Surrey gives children more permanence than a regular fostering arrangement and gives their guardians more rights to make decisions on
+The Special Guardianship Order in Surrey gives children more permanence than a regular fostering arrangement and gives their Special Guardians more rights to make decisions on

 their behalf.